funatsufumiya/bevy_mod_osc/README.md

 ## Known issues

 - on OSC Receiver, if choose `use_thread: false`, message will delay if too many messages are given at once.
 Recommend `use_thread: true` if you need to receive messages in real-time.

+## License

+Dual licensed under WTFPL and/or 0BSD.